 Victor Ojakian, a retired project manager, works tirelessly on mental health and suicide prevention efforts.
-He is the NAMI Santa Clara County Board President and participates in several local, regional, California, and national organizations, including the SCC Behavioral Health Board and Suicide Prevention Oversight Committee, and SAMHSA’s Suicide Prevention Resource Center Advisory Committee.
-Victor is a former City of Palo Alto City Council Member and Mayor.
-He became active in NAMI SCC shortly after his son took his own life in 2004.
-He is especially interested in promoting help-seeking behavior and reducing mental health stigma and discrimination.
+He is the NAMI-Santa Clara County Board Co-President and participates in several local, regional, California, and national organizations, including the Santa Clara County Behavioral Health Board and Suicide Prevention Oversight Committee, and SAMHSA’s Suicide Prevention Resource Center Advisory Committee.
+He became active in NAMI-Santa Clara County shortly after his son took his own life in 2004.

 Beverly Hersh Lozoff is a freelance editor and writer, having spent many years in curriculum development and more recently as an editor of nonfiction trade books.
-Beverly became involved in NAMI Santa Clara County about eight years ago, wanting to learn more about mental health issues, given a family history of depression and anxiety.
-It didn’t take long for her to see the level of commitment on the part of NAMI’s volunteers and decided to become more involved herself.
-While she continues to edit the monthly newsletter as well as many of the office documents, she added board member to her involvement and more recently as First Vice President.
-Beverly is also an active member of a local charitable foundation.
+Beverly became involved in NAMI-Santa Clara County in 2008, wanting to learn more about mental health issues, given a family history of depression and anxiety.
+While she continues to edit the monthly newsletter and various office documents, she added Board Member to her involvement and currently serves as Co-President.

-Steven Wade, CPA, CA (Canada) MBA, joined NAMI in November 2013 as the treasurer.
-Impressed by the tireless work they do he was eager to help them manage their financial resources and reporting.
+Steven Wade, CPA, CA (Canada) MBA, joined NAMI-Santa Clara County’s Board in November 2013 as Treasurer.
+Impressed by the tireless work the Board Members do, he was eager to help them manage their financial resources and reporting.
 Steve has been active for many years in helping underserved communities in the Bay Area.
 He is currently Dean’s Executive Professor of Finance and Accounting at Santa Clara University.
-He also serves on the board of a San Francisco-based non-profit housing organization and as Treasurer of Lawyers Without Borders.

 Peter Newman, PhD, is an engineer in the high-tech industry designing the data plumbing devices that live inside data centers.
 He was diagnosed with bipolar disorder at the age of 17.
-He joined NAMI SCC in 2003 because of his own experience of the importance of education in overcoming mental illness and because of the limited availability of education in the healthcare system.
-He writes about his experience at lucidinterval.org.
+He joined NAMI-Santa Clara County in 2003 because of his own experience of the importance of education in overcoming mental illness and because of the limited availability of education in the healthcare system.
+Peter serves as Secretary on the Board.